 Provision of an effective Health and Safety Training Strategy/Plan

-The Head of School will produce a Health and Safety Training Plan on an annual basis.
-The Training Plan will be submitted to Governors for approval.
+The Head will produce a Health and Safety Training Plan on an annual basis to share with Local Governors.
+The Training Plan will be submitted to Executive Heads for approval.

 Provision of and effective Joint Consultative Process